 High value possessions need to be declared

-In the case of specialist household insurance broker Adrian Flux, single items with a value of £1,000 or more must be declared and listed individually on your insurance manifesto.
+In the case of specialist household insurance broker Adrian Flux, single items with a value of £1,000 or more must be declared and listed individually on your non-standard insurance manifesto.

 The insurance protects your possessions and those of close family members living with you, but it may not cover the possessions of someone staying with you temporarily.